javascript-pro/data-migration/README.md

 ## Data Migration

-> Using Next.js, Python and SQL

-#### Part 1

-Technical interview: with the use of an online coding interview tool, coding exercises (Next.js, Python, SQL)  will be presented and discussed.
+> Technical interview: Using Next.js, Python and SQL.  with the use of an online coding interview tool, coding exerciseswill be presented and discussed.

+#### Problem

+"In a project where we inherit a legacy SQL Server database, the data is inconsistent and undocumented.
+Profiled nulls, duplicates, and inconsistent formats across tables."

+#### Solution

+I staged raw data, applied deterministic cleanup logic with SQL (using ROW_NUMBER(), CASE, TRY_CAST, and window functions), and created a cleaned model with metadata columns for audit.
+I validated transformations with checksum diffs and row counts.
+This allowed us to make the data usable for reporting and downstream ML.